psharma04/Overpass/docs/legal.md

 Policy of this Bot or the [Terms of Service](https://discord.com/terms), [Privacy Policy](https://discord.com/privacy) or [Community Guidlines](https://discord.com/guidelines) of Discord gets violated.

-The bot is allowed to collect data as described in [Privacy Policy](#privacy-policy)
+The bot is allowed to collect data as described in [Privacy Policy](#privacy-policy).

 ### Intended Age

-Users under the minimal age of Discords [Terms of Service](https://discord.com/terms) are not allowed to use this bot.
+Users under the minimal age of Discord's [Terms of Service](https://discord.com/terms) are not allowed to use this bot.

 ### Affiliation

 This Bot is not affiliated with, supported or made by Discord.

+This bot is also not affiliated or maintained by Arc, UNSW, or any societies who may be using it unless specified otherwise.

 ### Liability